Inc21/velotronix-PP5/README.md

 ![VeloTronix Logo](/static/images/readme_images/velotronix_logo.png)
 ![mockup](/static/images/readme_images/mockup.png)

+#### **NB:** Some updates to readme done post-course.
+Submitted project can be forked from the main branch.

 # Introduction
 Velotronix is a fictional e-commerce website created for my fifth portfolio project for the [Code Institute](https://codeinstitute.net/ie/) Full Stack Software Development course.
 The main goal of this project is to create a full-stack website using Django and PostgreSQL.
-The website is a shop where users can browse and purchase bicycle or sport related accessories.
+The website is a shop where users can browse and purchase bicycle or sport-related accessories.
 The website is fully responsive and has a clean and modern design.
 The website is deployed on Heroku and static and media files are stored on Amazon AWS S3.

 The live website can be found [here.](https://velotronix-2a1fbfe0d0b1.herokuapp.com/ "Velotronix")